tinasud/Comp462/README.md

-This repository contains my code for the assignments completed during the Computaional Biology Methods course.
+This repository contains my code for assignments completed during the Computaional Biology Methods course.